How to Shop for Groceries Without a Car

 - Bag handles to help you carry more grocery bags at once, like Mighty Handle.

 - Folding shopping carts which are perfect for larger trips.

-- Backpacks—great for hands-free carrying and for balancing heavier items.
+- Backpacks are great for hands-free carrying and for balancing heavier items.

-- Carshare.
-I’ve used carshare as a last resort for groceries maybe twice in the last eight years, but having a membership helps for those times you’ve purchased too much and are unable to get it home under your own person-power.
-Zipcar and Car2Go operate in Arlington.
+- Carshare is used as a last resort for groceries, but having a membership helps for those times you’ve purchased too much and are unable to get it home under your own person-power.
+Zipcar operates in Arlington.

 - Ridehailing services like taxis, Uber, and Lyft.
 Whether you hail a ride with the traditional wave of the arm or use an app to get a ride, they’ll pick you up wherever you’re standing.

-- Biking—whether you grab a Capital Bikeshare bike or enhance your own bike with baskets and saddle bags, biking is a fun and easy way to carry lots of goodies.
+- Biking is another option whether you grab a Capital Bikeshare bike or enhance your own bike with baskets and saddle bags, biking is a fun and easy way to carry lots of goodies.

 Subscription services are increasingly popular, both for ready-to-cook meals (e.g., Blue Apron, Hello Fresh, Freshly) and groceries (e.g., Instacart, Peapod by Giant Food, Shipt).
 Depending on your budget, switching to one of these services can take the stress out of grocery shopping and eliminate a trip.
 I do this mostly for big, heavy items that I purchase regularly such as pet food.

 Being car-free in one of the most walkable places in the country is much easier than on might imagine.
 If you can shop for groceries and carry them home, imagine what other things you can do.
 Learn more about all the ways you can go car-free and experience Arlington by subscribing to WalkArlington’s monthly newsletter.

 This post was updated by Suzanne Patel on October 6, 2020.